-3. Review the Program Requirements including the Program Participant Recruitment section and the Guidelines and Formats for Program Offerings quick guide as you begin the development of the program offering and the recruitment of speakers.
+- Review the Program Requirements including the Program Participant Recruitment section as you begin the development of the program offering and the recruitment of speakers.

 - All confirmed speakers and participants of the Global Annual Meeting program must complete Speaker Disclosure and Authorization for Use of Presentation Materials via the website.
 Refer to Program Requirements for more information.

-- All presentations must be submitted by the established designated deadline to DIA’s presentation management system (Epac).
-Access to Epac will be added to Speakers Corner in early May.
+- All presentations must be submitted by the established designated deadline to DIA’s presentation management system.
+Access to system will be added to Speakers Corner in early May.